- Summary: What We Do

-Summary: What We Do**

 Melanoma Focus produces reference material about melanoma and its prevention and detection, including a booklet Melanoma: What it is and How to Reduce your Risk, which is available to order.

 Within the Melanoma Focus Patient Impact Programme, we commission and fund melanoma studies of various types, regularly calling for proposals from melanoma researchers.
-Our Scientific Committee, led by Professor Mark Middleton, evaluates the responses and makes recommendations for the grant of awards.
+Our Scientific Committee, led by Dr Samra Turajlic, evaluates the responses and makes recommendations for the grant of awards.

 Studies under this scheme are based at the universities of Dundee, Leeds, Newcastle and Stirling.
 Some of these address complex scientific questions – such as a study looking at how changes in proteins in the skin can predict the risk of melanoma metastasising – while others are aimed at improving public knowledge of melanoma, its risks and prevention.
 Given the rising incidence of melanoma in young age groups, we are particularly interested in education amongst younger people.

 This heading covers the work we do in developing and publishing clinical guidelines including cutaneous and rarer forms of melanoma.

 In 2015 our National Clinical Guidelines for Uveal Melanoma (also known as ‘ocular melanoma’ or melanoma of the eye) were completed.
 This project was chaired by Dr Paul Nathan and published in the European Journal of Cancer.
 It received accreditation by The National Institute for Health and Care Excellence (NICE).
 This guideline is currently under review and due to report in 2021.

-We are currently funding further guidelines for another rare subset of the disease, using NICE-accredited methods to create a National Clinical Guidelines for Mucosal Melanoma.
-The guideline development group (GDG) for the first phase, dealing with a guideline for ano-uro-genital mucosal melanoma guidelines were produced and later published, under the chairmanship of Professor Martin Gore CBE.
-Following a consultancy process, the final drafting is now almost complete and publication of the guideline is expected shortly.
-The second phase of this project, addressing sino-nasal and head & neck mucosal melanoma, is chaired by Professor Kevin Harrington.
-The GDG for this work has now been formed and work will start shortly.
-Please see the Resources Page giving access to the Phase I guideline documents.
+Further guidelines for another rare subset of the disease called mucosal melanoma, using NICE-accredited methods to create a National Clinical Guidelines for Mucosal Melanoma were published.
+The guidelines were split into two phases; in 2017 the ano-uro-genital mucosal melanoma guidelines were produced and later published, under the chairmanship of the late Professor Martin Gore CBE.
+The second phase of this project, addressing sino-nasal and head & neck mucosal melanoma, was chaired by Professor Kevin Harrington reported in 2020 and has been accepted for publication.
+Please see the Resources Page giving access to the guideline documents supporting both professionals and patients.